-You will fall off at first every few minutes, and then you will find that you can stick to the schedule for whole hours at a time before you get hungry/bored/depressed or in need of some amazon shopping time.
+At first you will fall off your schedule every few minutes.
+Then you will find that you can stick to the schedule for whole hours at a time before you get hungry/bored/depressed or in need of some amazon shopping time.

 Eventually, you will stick to your schedule for whole days and weeks without deviating.
 You will build momentum and start to feel really good.